 The giant panda is listed as a protected animal in China.

-The Chinese government has made it illegal to sell or purchase wild pandas or any part of them.
+The Chinese government has made selling or purchasing wild pandas or any part of them illegal.

 However, the law is difficult to enforce because the remote area where the pandas live makes surveillance difficult.